10 Tips to Help Avoid Ugly Arguments

 - Create a process for resolving problems without anger.
 Start by each of you taking five minutes to state your feelings, then take a twenty minute break to think about things and come back to the table for another ten minutes to discuss how you think you can best deal with the problem.
 Also, know that it's okay if the problem doesn't get solved right away.

 - Abuse is NEVER allowed.
 This includes verbal abuse, any type of violence including slamming doors, breaking plates, or hitting.
 If your arguments escalate to this level you need to leave the house.
 If one partner ever hits another a police report needs to be made and an appointment with a therapist is mandatory.

 - Don't engage.
 Remember that negative attention is still attention.
 If your partner tries to goad you into an argument, simply don't go there.
 Some people actually like to argue because it gives them a temporary feeling of power and gratification.
 Avoid being sucked into their need for attention.

 - Listen to your body.
 When you are angry your body releases chemicals that may cause you to react in ways that can be destructive to you, your partner and your relationship.
 Learn to understand your feelings and how the process of anger effects you physically and emotionally.

-Research has shown that couples who argue more than twenty percent of the time are probably not going to survive.
+Research has shown that couples that argue more than 20 percent of the time are probably not going to survive.
 Hopefully these tips will help you get your arguments under control and reduce the level of energy in those arguments.
-If not, and if you want to keep your relationship, you need to find a qualified couple's therapist.
+If not, and if you want to keep your relationship, find a qualified couple's therapist.